asyarb/react-use-googlelogin/README.md

 }
 ```

-This object is the same raw `GoogleUser` object returned by
+This object is the same `GoogleUser` object returned by
 `gapi.auth2.getAuthInstance().currentUser.get()`.
-Use this object with the
+Use the `accessToken` in this
-appropriate Google API functions to fetch other data from the user's profile.
+object in conjunctino with Google's API endpoints to fetch other data for the

-> A `GoogleUser` object represents one user account.
-GoogleUser objects are
-> typically obtained by calling `GoogleAuth.currentUser.get()`.
+user.

 Refer to
 [Google's docs](https://developers.google.com/identity/sign-in/web/reference#users)